On the Control of Asynchronous Automata: The distributed synthesis problem

 Note that a strategy is forced to allow every environment action to be executed at every moment.
 This may seem to be a huge strategic advantage for the environment.
 However depending on the current state, not every action can be effectively used in a transition because the transition function is not assumed to be total.
-So in general not every environment actions can occur.
-In particular it may happen that a process enters a final state with no outgoing transition, where no further action is possible.
+So in general not every environment actions can actually occur in a play.
+In particular it may happen that a process enters a final state with no outgoing transition, where no uncontrollable action can happen.